daffl/rubberduck/readme.md

 		console.log(result);
 	});

 You can also listen to events of specific punched methods.
-The name convention follows the camelCased names for Events as recommended in the NodeJS documentation.
+The naming convention follows the camelCased names for Events as recommended in the NodeJS documentation.
 E.g. for the method _answer_ the *beforeAnswer* and *afterAnswer* events will fire: